Content Marketing Attribution

 Content Activation Rate

-Content activation is educating your users about the sales process using marketing content.
-Although this is a negligible process in content marketing, B2B companies must activate content and activate buyers with content.
+Content activation is essentially the process of educating your users about the sales process using marketing content.
+B2B companies must activate content and activate buyers with content.
 With this content marketing dashboard, you can see how successful you are in this process and draw a roadmap accordingly.
 For example, suppose your activation rate is lower than your target.
-In that case, you can try optimizing your content platform and providing a more personalized content experience for your users to reach your goal and stage.
+In that case, you can try optimizing the content that you’re producing and offer a more personalized content experience for your users to reach your goal.

 Content Lead Quality

-It is essential for your content marketing that the topics you choose for your content are compatible with your target audience.
+The topics you choose to write about must resonate with your target audience.
 If you are a B2B company for large businesses, producing popular content for startups will not make sense.
-Same way, with content based on the issues that big companies are interested in, you will earn more MRR.
+Instead, creating content around the pain points of B2B companies will be a better idea and is bound to get more traction.
 For this reason, it is essential to follow the path of viewers with this dashboard to attract a more profitable customer segment.

 Internal links are one of the most helpful ways to keep your visitors on your site.
 That’s why it’s vital to gauge whether your internal linking strategy is working.
 Your users may not have found what they were looking for while reading a piece of your content.
-Or they may be distracted by various external factors.
-For this reason, it is helpful to direct your visitors to other relevant and exciting content.
+Or, they may be distracted by various external factors.
+For this reason, it is helpful to direct your visitors to other exciting and relevant content.
 In addition, you should organize your internal links in a way that triggers the purchase.
-If the internal links in your content are pushing users to buy, you have a successful internal linking strategy.
+If the internal links in your content are convincing users to buy, you have a successful internal linking strategy.
 It would be sensible to use the Internal Linking dashboard to keep track of all these.

 Content marketing attribution is fundamental, especially in SaaS companies, where content marketing plays a crucial role in increasing the number of purchases and conversions.
 You need to identify the appropriate content attribution model and regularly monitor important content marketing-related metrics.
-Tracking all this without using a tool can be confusing and challenging.
-Considering that 57.9% of marketers use an attribution tool, using powerful analytics and attribution tool like Hockeystack will make your marketing and revenue attribution incredibly easy.
+Start using a content attribution tool like HockeyStack today to find out how effective your content really is.